FutureSolutionDev/idempotency-backend/README.md

 This library allows you to:

-* Use the same logic across Express, Fastify, and native HTTP
+* Use the same logic across Express, Fastify, NestJs and native HTTP
 * Handle repeated requests idempotently
 * Cache and replay responses using a consistent interface